hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

     cluster_addr = "https://10.1.42.202:8200"

-#### Vault Server systemd Unit file
+#### Vault Server `systemd` Unit file

-You have Vault binaries and a reasonably basic configuration, along with local client agents configured, and now you just need to start Vault on each server instance; systemd is popular in most contemporary Linux distributions, so with that in mind, here is an example systemd unit file:
+You have Vault binaries and a reasonably basic configuration along with local client agents configured.
+Now, you just need to start Vault on each server instance.
+Here is an example `systemd` unit file:

     ### BEGIN INIT INFO
     # Provides:          vault